GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 Our community team embodies the energy and spirit of our diverse membership base.
 They are not only strong operators, but also mission-driven individuals inspired by the opportunity to connect and empower others.
 They work each day to support our community holistically, understand our members' personal and professional goals, program local experiences and events, recommend services and make introductions among members who can help each other succeed.
 The commitment of our community team to our members, powered by our customized technology, differentiates us from other workspace offerings.

 <!-- image -->
-**Image Description:** In this image we can see a person wearing blue color t-shirt.
-In the background there is some text.
+**AI-Generated Image Description:** In the image we can see a person.
 <!-- end image description -->